Home | Calendar | Membership | Links | Gallery | Contact Us

 Andean Textile Arts (ATA)

 Join us to "travel" to the Andes to learn about the area's unique traditional textiles and cultures.
-Andean Textile Arts (ATA) will present "Textile Traditions of the Peruvian Highlands" an online overview of Peruvian indigenous textiles and the skilled artisans who create them.
+Jennifer Moore will be our guest speaker and will present "Textile Traditions of the Peruvian Highlands", an online overview of Peruvian indigenous textiles and the skilled artisans who create them.
 The program features weavers, dyers, knitters, and spinners of the Peruvian highlands who are cooperative members of the Center for Traditional Textiles of Cusco (CTTC).
 Included are Andean methods of spinning, dyeing, and knitting, as well as the tools to create belts, bands, textiles, woven edges, and skirt borders.
-Highlights include doubleweave, ikat, and eo and ATA's work is on the preservation and revitalization of their traditional textile arts—including some techniques dating back to the Paracas/Nazca cultures.
+Highlights include doubleweave, ikat, and eo and Andean Textile Arts (ATA)'s work is on the preservation and revitalization of their traditional textile arts—including some techniques dating back to the Paracas/Nazca cultures.
 The video is narrated by ATA board member and well-known doubleweave author and teacher, Jennifer Moore, and one or two ATA board members will be present on the Zoom call to answer questions at the end of the video.
 ATA is a U.S.-based nonprofit dedicated to supporting the people and communities of the Andes in their efforts to preserve and revitalize their textile traditions.

 March 8, 2025, 10:00 am